anstmichaels/emopt/README.md

 Andrew Michaels

 ## License
-EMopt is currently released under the Apache 2.0 license (see LICENSE.md for details)
+EMOpt is currently released under the GPL license (see LICENSE.md for details)

+## References
+The methods employed by EMOpt are described in:

+A. Michaels and E. Yablonovitch, “Gradient-Based Inverse Electromagnetic Design Using Continuously-Smoothed Boundaries,” Arxiv (2017).